 Turn the hands and the sun until the latter is at the 6 o’clock marker and thus directly in front of the button.
 Now hold the button down with your left thumb and simultaneously set the hands to the time of true noon.
 Release the button.

 Set the hands to the current time.

 Push the crown into position 1 and turn, clockwise or counterclockwise, until the middle sections of the two side wings are exactly horizontal.
 You have now reached the equinox which falls either between March 19 to 20 or between September 22 to 24.

 If you are setting your watch in spring or summer, you assume the equinox to be the one in March.
 Therefore, turn the crown so that the wings move downwards.
 Keep an eye on the date and turn through the months that lie between March and the current date (for example: July – 4 months).

 If you are setting your watch in autumn or winter, you assume the equinox to be the one in September.
 Therefore, turn the crown so that the wings move upwards.
 Keep an eye on the date and turn through the months that separate September from the current date (for example: November – 2 months).

 Now set the current date.

 Rescrew the crown by turning it clockwise and gently pushing it in.
 Please tighten the crown gently, as too much force can damage the thread, especially if the case is made of sterling silver 925.

-Between 8 PM and 2 AM (time shown on the watch) neither the date nor the connected functions should be set.
+Between 8 PM and 2 AM (time shown on the watch) the date should not be adjusted in crown position 1.